flaubert165/ConferenceManagement/README.md

 ### ConferenceManagement.Common.Tests

-Layer responsible for unary testing of the Common modules.
+Layer responsible for unit testing of the Common modules.

 ### ConferenceManagement.Domain